mcazan/8-week-SQL-challenge/Case study 3 - Foodie-Fi/B. Data Analysis Questions.md

 # B. Data Analysis Questions
-1. How many customers has Foodie-Fi ever had?
+*1. How many customers has Foodie-Fi ever had?*

+### Answer:
 ```sql
 select count(distinct customer_id) as customer_count
 from subscriptions
 ;
 ```

+![Customer_count](https://github.com/mcazan/8-week-SQL-challenge/assets/135700965/137f756f-8b56-4572-90e6-972663752ca0)

+*2. What is the monthly distribution of trial plan start_date values for our dataset - use the start of the month as the group by value*

 ### Answer:

-![Customer_count](https://github.com/mcazan/8-week-SQL-challenge/assets/135700965/137f756f-8b56-4572-90e6-972663752ca0)

-2. What is the monthly distribution of trial plan start_date values for our dataset - use the start of the month as the group by value
 ```sql
 select month(start_date) as month,
         year(start_date) as year,